Azargaz/CRUD-practice-backend/README.md

 And finally run everything with command `npm start`.

 Now you can either test the API with programs like [Postman](https://www.getpostman.com/) or get the [frontend here](https://github.com/Azargaz/CRUD-practice-frontend) and test the API there.
+Important: you need to run backend on port 3000 and the frontend 3001.